 - How many cars are at your parking lot and at what locations?

-Answering these very specific questions will make workflows feasible that allow photogrammetric processing being connected directly to GIS databases to update their vectorized information based on any new drone data collected.
+Answering these very specific questions will make feasible workflows that allow photogrammetric processing to be directly connected to GIS databases to update their vectorized information based on any new drone data collected.

 – Christoph Strecha, CEO and Founder Pix4D

 What is machine learning?

 Machine learning is an application of artificial intelligence (AI) that provides systems the ability to find patterns in massive amounts of data, automatically learn them and improve from experience without the need of extra programming.